QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/Clay-Mathematics-Institute/Solving the Riemann Hypothesis with a Harmonic Framework/readme.md

 ---

-### **6. Next Steps**
-1. **Formal Publication**:
-   - Prepare a peer-reviewed paper documenting the formula, proof, and results.
-2. **Domain Applications**:
-   - Test in quantum mechanics, cryptography, and cosmology.
-3. **Expand to Higher Dimensions**:
-   - Simulate harmonic feedback in 3D and higher-dimensional lattices.

----

 ### **Acknowledgments**
 This work integrates principles of harmonic feedback, recursive dynamics, and Samson's Law to provide a universal solution framework.
 Extensive simulations validate the robustness and accuracy of the formula.